privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 ## A note on responsible disclosure

 This analysis is based entirely on publicly available source code published on GitHub by the EU Digital Identity Wallet project.
-The repositories are open for review, which is commendable - transparency in government technology builds trust and enables community oversight.
+The repositories are open for review, which is commendable.
+Transparency in government technology builds trust and enables community oversight.

 We've chosen to publish this analysis publicly for several reasons: